Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/gateway-administation.md

 ## Discovery Agent

 The Discovery Agent is used to discover new published APIs or any updated APIs.
-Once they are discovered, the related APIs are published to Amplify Central, in one of the following publication modes:
+Once they are discovered, the related APIs are published to Amplify, in one of the following publication modes:

 * **Environment / API Service publication**: Customers publish their APIs to the Amplify platform.
 * **Environment / API Service publication / Catalog item publication** (default mode): Same as previous plus automatically expose the APIS to the consumer via the Amplify Catalog.